kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

    - No Readiness Waiting: Unlike RollingUpdate, do not block on pod Ready state

 3. Status Condition Management:
-   - Add `Progressing` condition to StatefulSet status (similar to Deployment)
+   - Add `Progressing` condition to StatefulSet status
-   - Set `status: "True"` and `reason: "RecreateInProgress"` during phases 1-2
-   - Set `status: "True"` and `reason: "RecreateComplete"` after phase 3

-4. Event Emission:
-   - Emit `RecreateStarted` event when beginning pod deletion phase
-   - Emit `RecreateWaitingTermination` event during termination wait phase
-   - Emit `RecreateCompleted` event when all new pods are created

-5. Validation:
+4. Validation:
    - API validation in `pkg/apis/apps/validation/validation.go`
    - Validate `type: Recreate` can be set on StatefulSet
    - No additional fields required for Recreate strategy (unlike RollingUpdate which has partition, maxUnavailable)

-6. No Ordering Semantics:
+5. Respect Ordering Semantics:
-   - Recreate strategy deliberately ignores `podManagementPolicy`
+   - Recreate strategy according to `podManagementPolicy` settings
-   - All pods deleted/created in parallel regardless of OrderedReady vs Parallel setting
-   - Aligns with Deployment Recreate behavior where ordering is not relevant
+   - All pods deleted at once and then re-created according to `podManagementPolicy` settings

 ### Comparison with Existing Solutions